 You will normally be allowed to take 12 paid study leave days (pro rata) in addition to your annual leave entitlement.
 This will be dependent on the department and your length of service over the year.

 Yes, you would be paid monthly in arrears.
-Your salary will be paid into your bank account on the last working day of each month (for salary information please check the Placement Information Booklet).
+Your salary will be paid into your bank account on the last working day of each month.

 Can I change my working hours?

 The hours of attendance for these placements are normally 35 per week.
 This includes daily meal breaks of one hour.
 Exact hours of attendance each day are to be agreed with line management.
 When the House of Commons is in Recess somewhat shorter hours may be worked depending upon the needs of the section.

 Do I have to work bank holidays or the weekends?